FewLy-Torch-1861/Wordify/README.md

 # Wordify
-Just a simple word encryption program writed in python.
+Just a simple word encryption program writed in shell script and python.